matrosan/sample-superstore-business-analysis/README.md

 ## Skills Demonstrated

+- Data loading and validation with Pandas
-- Data cleaning
+- Data cleaning and preparation
+- Filtering, grouping and aggregation
 - Exploratory Data Analysis (EDA)
-- Business analytics
+- Profitability and customer analysis
+- Time-based sales and profit analysis
-- Data visualization
+- Data visualization with Matplotlib
-- Business reporting
-- Management recommendations
+- Translating analytical results into business recommendations

 ---